-Gathamuga: Chareh falls on Dillaagaa Chareh, the fourteenth day of the waxing moon of the 9th month Dilla or Newari Calendar (Nepal Sambat calendar).
+Gathamuga: Chareh falls on Dillaagaa Chareh, the thirteenth day of the waxing moon of the 9th month Dilla or a Newar Calendar (Nepal Sambat calendar).
 Non-Newars popularly call it “Gathey Mangal” which is the aberration of Gathamuga:.

-According to Lunar Calendar, Gathamuga falls on Shrawan Krishna Pakcha, the fourteenth day of waxing moon fortnight of the Shrawan, the fourth month of Bikram Sambat calendar.
+According to Lunar Calendar, Gathamuga falls on Shrawan Krishna Paksha, the fourteenth day of the waxing moon fortnight of the Shrawan, the fourth month of the Bikram Sambat calendar.

-Gathamuga: when broken down as “Ga” a house, “tha” a pillar “muga” means strong in the Newari language and is celebrated on Chareh.
+Gathamuga: when broken down as “Ga” a house, “tha” a pillar “muga” means strong in the Newar language and is celebrated on Chareh.

 Gathamuga: is observed only by the Newars, the locals of Kathmandu Valley.
 Reed effigies tied by straw ropes called Gathaamuga Khyaa (the evil spirits, demons, or ghosts) are erected at various road intersections.
 These effigies are later dragged down to a nearby river and cremated by the end of the day.